hpc-carpentry/hpc-carpentry.github.io/_posts/2020/05/2020-05-18-2020-centrally-organised-workshop-learnings.md

 Participants mentioned both "online and flexible learning with the recording" and "hands on, you can ask for help anytime" as major strengths of the workshop.
 One said that "after taking many online classes, this by far rates the best for me."
 Thus, it is possible to adapt the battle-tested Carpentries lesson content and interactive, helper-amplified style to online delivery.
 We hope you find our learnings helpful in conjunction with the online-workshop recommendations collected [here](https://carpentries.org/online-workshop-recommendations/).

----

-[1]: NPS vary between -100 and +100 A positive NPS is deemed good, a NPS of 50 or above is deemed excellent, and a NPS of 70 or above is exceptional.
+<a name="netpromoterscore">1</a>: NPS vary between -100 and +100 A positive NPS is deemed good, a NPS of 50 or above is deemed excellent, and a NPS of 70 or above is exceptional.
 While we find that a high NPS is often indicative of a workshop that went well, a lower NPS doesn't necessarily mean that the workshop didn't go well.
 You can find more information about the NPS on [Wikipedia](https://en.wikipedia.org/wiki/Net_Promoter).

-[2]: The Carpentries' etherpad server was unavailable one morning, so we switched to CodiMD mid-workshop.
+<a name="codimd">2</a>: The Carpentries' etherpad server was unavailable one morning, so we switched to CodiMD mid-workshop.